1. Skip to content

 Booming business — for now

-Analyst Daniel Silke told DW that the bottom line is that the mood in the country has improved since the GNU was first announced, and that this could also be attractive to investors: "The fact that the GNU comprises the ANC together with centrist political parties while excluding the extremist side of the political equation in South Africa ... is seen more business-friendly."
+Political analyst Daniel Silke told DW that the bottom line is that the mood in the country has improved since the GNU was first announced and that this could also be attractive to investors.
+"The fact that the GNU comprises the ANC together with centrist political parties while excluding the extremist side of the political equation in South Africa ... is seen as more business-friendly."

-"Foreign investors are certainly looking more positively at South Africa while still sitting on the sidelines to wait to see wether the GNU is more than just an elite agreement", Silke says.
+"Foreign investors are certainly looking more positively at South Africa while still sitting on the sidelines to wait to see whether the GNU is more than just an elite agreement", Silke said.

-"This was the best possible outcome under the circumstances, and had therefore a boosting effect on the Johannesburg Stock Exchange (JSE) and also, to some degree, in the strengthening of the Rand," Silke said, referring to South Africa's currency.
+"This was the best possible outcome under the circumstances, and had therefore a boosting effect on the Johannesburg Stock Exchange (JSE) and also, to some degree, in the strengthening of the [South African] Rand."

-The South African Rand is 7.5% stronger; the bond market has strengthened by 11%; and the JSE's main index is up over 10% since the new government took over, according to business reports.
+The Rand is 7.5% stronger; the bond market has strengthened by 11%; and the JSE's main index is up by over 10% since the new government took over, according to business reports.

 However, Silke echoes Swana's views that the announcement of a substantive policy adjustment in South Africa is what has been missing over the last 100 days: "It really has been more of a window-dressing exercise to create a better image, but the nuts and bolts of where South Africa should be in terms of economic policy remain somewhat elusive."